It’s about uncovering the hidden rules behind even the most mundane, everyday social interactions.

 Nevertheless, I still feel my thoughts are worth airing for the following reasons:

 1. I am secretly the world’s most charming film star Jeff Goldblum.
 I cannot prove this right now however.

-2. Owing to a double dose of awkwardness in my early years, I spent a long time in a perpetual state of analyzing social interaction.
-I’ve been thinking about this stuff for a long time, and if my day job in a highly technical field (i.e. acting in Jurassic Park sequels) serves as any evidence, my analytical skills ought to pass muster.
+2. I've spent a long time in a perpetual state of analyzing social interaction and if my day job in a highly technical field (i.e. acting in Jurassic Park sequels) serves as any evidence, my analytical skills ought to pass muster.
 Indeed I’ve even been told they pass mustard.